waldophotos/kafka-avro-stub/README.md

 ### kafkaAvroStub.stub(schemaRegistryFix)

 You only need to invoke the `stub()` method once per runtime, not in every test.
+If you run `stub()` again, it will simply invoke the `reset()` method.
 The argument required is a fixture representing the response of the Schema Registry.

 `schemaRegistryFix` is an **Array** of Objects which must have the following properties: